gitalexcampos/updatesmanager.koplugin/README.md

 3. Tap on a plugin to see detailed information (version, description, path)

 **Note**: Default KOReader plugins (like `archiveviewer`, `autodim`, etc.) are hidden from this list as they are updated with KOReader itself.

+<a id="installing-new-plugins"></a>
+#### Installing New Plugins

+You can install plugins from the default repositories that are not yet installed on your device:

+1. Navigate to **Updates Manager** → **Plugins** → **Install New Plugins**
+2. The plugin will scan all active repositories from `DEFAULT_PLUGIN_REPOS` and show only those that are not currently installed
+3. Select which plugins you want to install using checkboxes (all are unchecked by default)
+4. Long-press on any plugin to view detailed information (description, release notes)
+5. Click **Install Selected** to download and install the selected plugins

+**How it works:**
+- Downloads the latest release ZIP asset from GitHub
+- Validates ZIP structure (must contain a single `*.koplugin` folder at the root)
+- Extracts the plugin to `KOReader/plugins/` directory
+- Automatically detects installed plugins even if they don't have a valid `_meta.lua` file

+**Note**: Only plugins from active (non-commented) repositories in `DEFAULT_PLUGIN_REPOS` are shown.
+Custom repositories and commented-out repositories are not included.

 <a id="plugins-for-authors"></a>
 ### For Plugin Authors